How to Dye Seashells for a Summer Sensory Bin

 Sensory bins are quite possibly the perfect activity for toddlers and preschoolers!
-You can cram soooooo much learning into one little (or big) sensory box.
+Throughout my years as a preschool educator I have crammed soooooo much learning into one little (or big) sensory box.
 It helps to have a wealth of different ideas in your back pocket so you can keep learning interesting and varied for preschoolers.
 Add these dyed seashells to a beach sensory bin for summer and let the learning continue!

 • White seashells